carpentries-lab/metagenomics-workshop/setup.md

 {: .solution}

 ### Option B: Following the lessons on your local machine
-If you trust that your computer is powerfull enough and want to have all the programs installed you can follow all the workshop without using an
+If you trust that your computer is powerful enough and want to have all the programs installed you can follow all the workshops without using an
 AWS remote machine.
 To do this, you will need to install all of the software used in the workshop and obtain a copy of the dataset.
 Instructions for doing this are below.